Katy, Texas: Geography

 Katy is often further defined as either "Old Towne Katy" or "Greater Katy".
-Old Towne Katy refers to the proper of Katy, which was incorporated in 1945.
-Its boundaries, as defined by the Katy Independent School Divisions zoning, runs just south of Kingsland Blvd, stretching across Interstate 10 to Morton Road.
+Old Towne Katy refers to the portion of Katy that was incorporated in 1945.
+Its boundaries, as defined by the Katy Independent School Divisions zoning, run just south of Kingsland Blvd, stretching across Interstate 10 to Morton Road.
 Katy Fort Bend Road and Cane Island Creek act as the east and west boundaries, The Greater Katy area includes the city of Katy plus large sections of unincorporated land surrounding the city corresponding to the boundaries of the 181 sqmi Katy Independent School District.

-Greater Katy includes communities such as Cinco Ranch, Green Trails, Grayson Lakes, Seven Meadows, Pine Mill Ranch, Silver Ranch Firethorne and Grand Lakes.
+Greater Katy includes communities such as Cinco Ranch, Green Trails, Grayson Lakes, Seven Meadows, Pine Mill Ranch, Silver Ranch, Firethorne, Grand Lakes, and Young Ranch.
 It also encompasses suburban developments from the 1970s and 1980s, such as Memorial Parkway, Kelliwood and Nottingham Country.

-Old Towne Katy's new upscale communities include Pin Oak Village, The Falls at Green Meadows, Cane Island and The Enclave.
+Old Towne Katy's new residential communities include Pin Oak Village, The Falls at Green Meadows, Cane Island and The Enclave.
 Large developments underway have included new residential communities boarding the east border of Mary Joe Peckham Park and the Katy Boardwalk.
-The city of Katy's government has also placed a large focus on the downtown redevelopment plan which included the new city hall building and an upcoming downtown green space.
+The City of Katy's government has also placed a large focus on the downtown redevelopment plan which included the new city hall building and an upcoming downtown green space.
 Further projects included Typhoon Texas Water Park, Katy Independent School District's Legacy Football Stadium, Katy Independent School District's Rhodes Stadium, Momentum Indoor Climbing Center, REI Climb Store and the YMCA at Katy Main Street.

-The city of Houston's extraterritorial jurisdiction stretches well west of Katy.
-This means that a few unincorporated lands in the Katy area could be annexed by the city of Houston at some time in the future, though it is unlikely since Houston is unable to provide basic services to these isolated areas.
+The City of Houston's extraterritorial jurisdiction stretches well west of Katy.
+This means that a few unincorporated lands in the Katy area could be annexed by the City of Houston at some time in the future, though it is unlikely since Houston is unable to provide basic services to these isolated areas.
 The city of Katy's extraterritorial jurisdiction, meanwhile, is limited to parcels of land west and north of the city itself.

 Climate

 The climate in this area is characterized by hot, humid summers and generally mild to cool winters.
 According to the Köppen climate classification system, Katy has a humid subtropical climate, abbreviated "Cfa" on climate maps.
+The area is located in the Western Gulf Coastal Grasslands, or the coastal prairie.